Killer whales attack sailboats during international race: "A dangerous moment"

 Jelmar van Beek, skipper of the JAJO Team, reported that there were multiple orcas involved.
 Both teams said that there was no damage to the boats and reported there were no injuries, but said the orcas had pushed up against the boat and nudged and bitten at the rudders.
 In one case, an orca rammed the boat.

-"20 minutes ago we got hit by some orcas," said Team JAJO skipper Jelmer van Beek in a news release.
+"Twenty minutes ago we got hit by some orcas," said Team JAJO skipper Jelmer van Beek in a news release.
 "Three orcas came straight at us and started hitting the rudders.
 Impressive to see the orcas, beautiful animals, but also a dangerous moment for us as a team.
-We took down the sails and slowed down the boat as quickly as possible and luckily after a few attacks they went away… This was a scary moment."
+We took down the sails and slowed down the boat as quickly as possible and luckily after a few attacks they went away … This was a scary moment."

 The incident comes amid reports of seemingly coordinated attacks on boats by orcas.
 Multiple such incidents have been reported around Gibraltar, which neighbors Spain.
 Incidents where orcas have worked individually or in a pod to ram a boat's hull or rudders have tripled in the past two years, researchers have said, but it's not clear why.
 Between July and November 2020, there were 52 such interactions recorded by GTOA, a group that studies orcas in the Gibraltar area.
 In 2022, there were 207 such interactions.
 In at least three cases, the damage has resulted in sinking, The Ocean Race said.